ENTRÉE RESOURCES APPOINTS ALLAN MOSS TO BOARD OF DIRECTORS

-VANCOUVER, BC, April 12, 2022 /PRNewswire/ - Entrée Resources Ltd. ETG ERLFF (– the "Company" or "Entrée") has appointed Allan Moss to its Board of Directors (the "Board") effective immediately.
+VANCOUVER, BC, April 12, 2022 /CNW/ - Entrée Resources Ltd. ETG ERLFF (– the "Company" or "Entrée") has appointed Allan Moss to its Board of Directors (the "Board") effective immediately.

 Mr. Moss has more than 40 years global experience in technical aspects of mining, the last 20 years of which has been focused on block caving.
 He is currently President of Sonal Mining Technology Inc. ("Sonal"), a company providing technical advice to the caving industry.
 Mr. Moss currently acts as an independent technical advisor to several companies involved in caving, including Newcrest Mining and Freeport McMoRan.